 Welcome to the Vocal Arts Area Home Page!

-The Vocal Arts Area of the Schwob School of Music at Columbus State University is one of the leading centers for the study of voice in the state of Georgia.
-Vocal students have the benefit of nationally recognized faculty, world-class facilities, and the individual attention needed for each student to recognize and obtain his/her full potential as a musician.
-We promote working together to create an environment that nourishes and supports professional and personal growth.
-At the Schwob School of Music, a student's biggest competition is her/himself.
+The Vocal Arts Area of the Schwob School of Music at Columbus State University offers an engaging experience featuring a wide variety and large number of performing experiences for all vocal majors.
+Vocal students have the benefit of nationally recognized faculty, world-class facilities, and the individual attention required for each student to recognize and obtain their full potential as a musician.
+Artistry and professionalism are cultivated throughout the unique curriculum with mentored guidance by our voice faculty.
+Vocal Faculty promote working together to create an environment that nourishes and supports professional and personal growth.

 This page provides links for both prospective students and enrolled students.
-Please direct any questions or concerns to Professor Earl Coleman, the current coordinator of the Vocal Arts Area.
+Please direct any questions or concerns to Dr. Michelle DeBruyn, the current coordinator of the Vocal Arts Area.